 B2C marketers, sales executives, and business owners can benefit from marketing tools offered by services such as SendPulse.
-Here are the most prominent ones.
+Here are the most prominent services:

-Email marketing tools in SendPulse can be used to build and segment mailing lists, create and send personalized email campaigns, automate email sending, analyze subscriber activity, and monitor results.
-This channel assists marketers with user onboarding and helps move them down the sales funnel.
+Email marketing tools with SendPulse can be used to build and segment mailing lists, create and send personalized email campaigns, automate email sending, analyze subscriber activity, and monitor results.
+This channel assists marketers with user onboarding and moves users down the sales funnel.

 Let's increase your income!

 SMS marketing tools enable brands to reach prospects and loyal customers on their mobile devices.
-With SendPulse, brands can send bulk promotional or non-commercial SMS to 800 mobile networks in more than 190 countries worldwide.
-One can schedule SMS sending to a specific date and time or choose gradual sending during certain times.
-You can perform B2C marketing with SendPulse at speeds of up to 500 SMS a second.
+With SendPulse, brands can send bulk promotional or non-commercial SMS messages to 800 mobile networks in more than 190 countries worldwide.
+You can schedule SMS sending to a specific date and time or choose gradual sending at defined times.
+You can perform B2C marketing with SendPulse at speeds of up to 500 SMS messages per second.

 Web push marketing

-SendPulse helps brands send browser push notifications about sales, interesting updates, new content and products that get the attention of visitors and drive traffic back to websites.
-They are easy to set up and work on most browsers including Chrome, Opera and Firefox.
+SendPulse helps brands send browser push notifications about sales, exciting updates, new content, and products that get the attention of visitors and drive traffic back to websites.
+They are easy to set up and work on most browsers, including Chrome, Opera, and Firefox.